Crushy/Paradox-Pathfinding/README.md

 # ParadoxPathfinding

-My attempt at solving the [Paradox Path-finding Challenge](https://paradox.kattis.com/problems/paradoxpath) in clean, modern C++
+My attempt at solving the [Paradox Path-finding Challenge](https://paradox.kattis.com/problems/paradoxpath) in clean, modern C++.
+Keep in mind this is from someone that was forced to use C++98 for 3 years.

 I never got it to actually pass the tests before finding another job.
 At some point I added a UI to better debug the paths it would find.
 I honestly have no idea why it failed to get approved.